 - How neither party admits they acted wrongfully by signing the Waiver

-- Assumption of Risk: the participant understands that the activities are inherently hazardous and dangerous yet agree to assume the risk of being injured or harmed
+- Assumption of Risk: the participant understands that the activities are inherently hazardous yet agrees to assume the risk of being injured or harmed

 - Insurance: the individual is responsible for their own medical, health, or life insurance